Edinburgh Bonfire Night & History Of Guy Fawkes

 What is Bonfire Night?

-In 1605, a group of angry Englishmen planned to blow up the Palace of Westminster in London, targeting King James I and other powerful members of Parliament.
+In 1605, a group of angry Englishmen planned to blow up the Palace of Westminster in London, targeting King James I and other influential members of Parliament.

 Fawkes and his co-conspirators were caught and executed on January 31st 1606.

-In 1606, the Thanksgiving Act was passed, enforcing citizens to celebrate the foiled plot which saved King James and thus Bonfire Night was born.
+In 1606, the Thanksgiving Act was passed, enforcing citizens to celebrate the foiled plot that saved King James, and thus, Bonfire Night was born.

-Previously, a stuffed model of a man was placed on top of the fire to resemble Guy Fawkes but today just the fire is assembled at private and public events.
+Previously, a stuffed model of a man was placed on top of the fire to resemble Guy Fawkes, but today, only the fire is assembled at private and public events.

 Bonfire Flames at night